-On the 7th December 2016, It was announced that a review of the Discount Rate would be undertaken and the decision was reached to reduce the discount rate by 3.25 points to -0.75%, with effect from 20th March 2017.
-This rate change applies retrospectively to all current claims, therefore current reserves may be reviewed and amended, as well as new claims.
+When assessing lump sum awards for personal injury claimants, courts take into account the net rate of return (discount) that the claimant might expect to receive from a reasonably prudent investment of lump sum compensation.
+Prior to 2017 the rate was fixed at 2.5%, however on the 7th December 2016 it was announced that a review of the Discount Rate would be undertaken and the decision was reached to reduce the discount rate by 3.25 points to -0.75%, with effect from 20th March 2017.
+This rate change applied retrospectively to claims, therefore reserves had to be reviewed and amended.

 If you are not currently insured with Insurance2day, simply complete our pre-renewal contact request form and we endeavour to source you the most competitive market terms available.